China sets new standards for coal conversion projects

 In a bid to allay concerns about the environmental risks of the process, projects will only be permitted in regions with sufficient water resources, the National Energy Administration said.

-It said that any new project needed to be consistent with China's overall plans to control coal consumption, and would be encouraged to prioritize the use of low-quality coals with high sulfur and ash content to reduce their use elsewhere.
+It said that any new project needed to be consistent with China's overall plans to control coal consumption, and would be encouraged to prioritise the use of low-quality coals with high sulphur and ash content to reduce their use elsewhere.

-CTL plants would be permitted to use a maximum of 3.7 metric tons of coal for each metric ton of oil produced, while CTG projects would have to use no more than 2.3 metric ton for every 1,000 cubic meters of gas produced, it said.
+CTL plants would be permitted to use a maximum of 3.7 tonnes of coal for each tonne of oil produced, while CTG projects would have to use no more than 2.3 tonnes for every 1,000 cubic metres of gas produced, it said.

 A decade ago, China encouraged miners and oil firms to establish CTL facilities in a bid to ease dependence on imported crude, and dozens of projects were planned.